galiptai/battleship/README.md

 ## How to start

-*Docker support coming soon!*

-In the meantime, you'll need Node.js.
+What you need: Docker with Docker Compose

-- navigate to the client folder
+- in the terminal, navigate to the app's directory
-- install dependencies with ```npm ci```
-- when its done, run the application with ```npm run dev```
+- run ```docker compose up -d```
+- wait for the image to build and the container to start
-- you can reach the app on localhost:3000
+- once it's running, you can reach the app on localhost:8080

 ## Stack

 - Frontend: React with TypeScript via Vite
+- Backend: Java Spring Boot